matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

 As you can guess, when defining a new scheme you need to create an options class (`TokenAuthenticationSchemeOptions` in the example) and a handler that takes the authentication requests (`TokenAuthenticationSchemeHandler`).
 The handler must inherit from `AuthenticationHandler` or implement the `IAuthenticationHandler` interface.
 The first approach is a bit easier because the base abstract class provides a sensible default implementation for most methods.
 We'll see an example in a minute.

-Other than specifying the **type of the options and of the handler** as generic types, the `AddScheme<TOptions, THandler>()` method takes the **name of the scheme** as the first argument.
-To avoid hardcoding it you would usually put it in a static class, but we'll keep it simple here.
+Other than specifying the **types of the options and of the handler** as generic types, the `AddScheme<TOptions, THandler>()` method takes the **name of the scheme** as the first argument.
+To avoid hardcoding it you would usually put it in a static class, but let's keep it simple.

 The second argument allows you to assign the **options** of the scheme (defined as properties of the options class).
 If you don't have any, you can also pass `null`.